tensorflow/hub/docs/migration_tf2.md

 Retraining legacy hub.Modules with the new APIs is not supported.
 This is due to them depending on `tf.saved_model.load` converting a `flat graph view` into an `object view` and dropping important details.
-Such as: trainable variables are imported as such, but update ops (for batch normalization etc.) and regularization losses are dropped.
+Such as: trainable variables are imported as such, but update ops (for batch normalization etc.), regularization losses and cond/while contexts for differentiation are dropped.

 If you need to retrain legacy hub.Modules you will need to keep using the 1.x APIs.